tyobaskara/go-postgresql-boilerplate/jwt-auth-middleware/docs/docker.md

 # Docker Documentation

-This document provides comprehensive information about the Docker setup for the Jeki Backend project.
+This document provides comprehensive information about the Docker setup for the maxwash Backend project.

 ## Overview